-- 2.6 The content of the policy, TMPs and IMPs will follow the recommendations contained in the CIPFA Code, subject only to amendment where necessary to reflect particular circumstances Such amendments will not result in us materially deviating from the Code's key principles. - 2.7 The Audit and Risk Committee (A&R) will receive reports on its treasury management policies, practices and activities including, as required: - An Annual Treasury Strategy and plan in advance of the year ahead; - A mid-year progress report on the Annual Treasury Strategy (if necessary) produced by the Director of Finance & Technology; and - An Annual Treasury Report after year-end covering the last 12 months. - 2.8 The Board delegates responsibility for the implementation and monitoring of it's treasury management policies and practices to the A&R, and for the execution and administration of treasury management decisions to the Chief Operating Officer (COO) and the Chief Executive (CEO), who will act in accordance with our policy and TMPs, and, if he or she is a CIPFA member, CIPFA's Standard of Professional Practice on Treasury Management. - 2.9 Bield nominates the A&R to be responsible for ensuring effective scrutiny of the treasury management strategy and policies.
+- 2.7 The Audit and Risk Committee (A&R) will receive reports on its treasury management policies, practices and activities including, as required: - An Annual Treasury Strategy and plan in advance of the year ahead; - A mid-year progress report on the Annual Treasury Strategy (if necessary) produced by the Director of Finance & Technology; and - An Annual Treasury Report after year-end covering the last 12 months. - 2.8 The Board delegates responsibility for the implementation and monitoring of it's treasury management policies and practices to the A&R, and for the execution and administration of treasury management decisions to the Director of Finance & Technology (FD) and the Chief Executive (CEO), who will act in accordance with our policy and TMPs, and, if he or she is a CIPFA member, CIPFA's Standard of Professional Practice on Treasury Management. - 2.9 Bield nominates the A&R to be responsible for ensuring effective scrutiny of the treasury management strategy and policies.